 How do I know if my concern justifies a complaint?

-For more information, please visit the Our Complaints Process section of our website.
+For more information, please visit our Complaints process

 Will the chiropractor know that I have made a complaint?

 Yes, the chiropractor will be given a copy of your written complaint.